 Sustainability & Protection

 What We Are & Do

 You are here

-Graffiti is illegal and involves the unauthorised marking of public or private property.
-It often has a negative impact on the community, detracting from the appearance of neighbourhoods and it can even make an area look unsafe.
+Graffiti involves the unauthorised marking of public and/or private property.
+It may have a negative impact on the community, detracting from the positive appearance and appeal of neighbourhoods.
+It can also make an area appear and feel unsafe.

-We have a number of programs to remove graffiti in public places, and assist residents with the removal of graffiti from private property.
+Persons who engage in graffiti 'tagging' do so in a range of public and private spaces.
+Their 'tags' are usually in places for long periods of time.
+In order to address this issue, Council's Cleaning Team can remove graffiti from public places and assist residents with the removal of graffiti from private property.
 Our dedicated graffiti removal team removes 600 instances of graffiti each year on parks, public spaces, and privately owned property.

 For more information about Council's free graffiti removal service, contact the Coordinator Cleaning on 9707 9592.